Office of the Inspector General

 The Bureau of State Investigations/Law Enforcement are responsible for criminal and administrative investigation of matters relating to the Department.

-The Office of the Inspector General - FDC was initially awarded accreditation status by the Commission for Florida Law Enforcement Accreditation, Inc., in 2015.
-The Office of the Inspector General - FDC accreditation program is managed by the agency's accreditation manager who is responsible for ensuring that the agency maintains compliance with all professional standards of the Commission for Florida Law Enforcement Accreditation, Inc. Accreditation is an ongoing, voluntary process, which provides a systematic and internal assessment of the agency's procedures, directives and practices.
+The Office of the Inspector General – FDC was initially awarded accredited status by the Commission for Florida Law Enforcement Accreditation, Inc. in 2015, and was reaccredited in 2018.
+The Office of the Inspector General – FDC accreditation program is managed by the agency's Accreditation Manager who is responsible for ensuring that the agency maintains compliance with all professional standards of the Commission for Florida Law Enforcement Accreditation, Inc. Accreditation is an ongoing, voluntary process, which provides a systematic and internal assessment of the agency's procedures, directives and practices.
 For more information on Inspectors General Accreditation, please visit the Florida Accreditation website.

 The OIG electronic complaint form may be used to report alleged violations of State Statutes, rules, or procedures directly to the Office of the Inspector General.